Credit: UC San Diego Publications | Copyright Regents of the University of California

 August 13, 2022: I wrote a short News & Views article for Nature Computational Science about Learning state variables for physical systems.
 The problem of automatically determining state variables for physical systems is challenging, but essential in the modeling process of almost all scientific and engineering processes.
 That short perspective/discussion article reviews recent work and highlights a few interesting directions.

-August 13, 2022: In our third science outreach event this year, we are hosting a science booth themed "Space Research at UCSD" at the Southeast San Diego Science & Art Expo, an inclusive science, art, and culture event that welcomes families from around San Diego County.
+August 13, 2022: In our third science outreach event this year, we hosted a science booth themed "Space Research at UCSD" at the Southeast San Diego Science & Art Expo, an inclusive science, art, and culture event that welcomes families from around San Diego County.
 This event features the Southeast San Diego STEM Ecosystem, UC San Diego, and other community partners to highlight science, art, and culture in the world around us.

 August 10, 2022: Welcome to our new PhD students Hyeonghun Kim and Boyang Li.
 Hyeonghun is interested in data-driven reduced-order modeling methods to better understand high-dimensional dynamical systems and to control them.
 He joins us with a B.S. in Mechanical & Electrical Control Engineering from Handong Global University in South Korea.
 Boyang is co-advised with Prof. Sylvia Herbert and is interested in developing control methodologies that possess both mathematical formality and versatility in application to various robotics systems, drawing ideas from optimization theory, dynamical systems, and machine learning.
 Boyang just graduated with a B.Sc. in Mathematics and Physics from William & Mary.